wearefuturegov/beacon/README.md

 | SMTP_USERNAME | Username for SMTP server |
 | SMTP_PASSWORD | Password for SMTP server |
 | SMTP_PORT     | Port for SMTP server     |

-## MailDev
-When running in development mode, emails are sent to maildev, running via docker-compose

-Visit http://localhost:1080/ to view sent emails